-A. Forms not supporting weight of shotcrete may be removed after curing at not less than 50 deg F (10 deg C) for 24 consecutive hours after gunning, provided shotcrete is hard enough not to be damaged by form-removal operations and provided curing and protecting operations are maintained.

-- 1. Leave forms supporting weight of shotcrete in place until shotcrete has attained design compressive strength.
+- A. Forms not supporting weight of shotcrete may be removed after curing at not less than 50 deg F (10 deg C) for 24 consecutive hours after gunning, provided shotcrete is hard enough not to be damaged by form-removal operations and provided curing and protecting operations are maintained. - 1.
+Leave forms supporting weight of shotcrete in place until shotcrete has attained design compressive strength.
 Determine compressive strength of in-place shotcrete by testing representative field-cured specimens of shotcrete. - 2.
 Remove forms only if shores have been arranged to permit removal of forms without loosening or disturbing shores. - B. Clean and repair surfaces of forms to be reused in the Work.
 Split, frayed, delaminated, or otherwise damaged form-facing materials are unacceptable for exposed surfaces.
 Apply new form-coating compound as specified for new formwork.

-- A. Owner will engage a qualified independent testing agency to sample materials, visually grade cores, perform tests, and submit reports during shotcreting. - B. Air Content: ASTM C 173, volumetric method or ASTM C 231, pressure method; 1 test for each compressive-strength test for each mix of air-entrained, wet-mix shotcrete measured before pumping. - C. Shotcrete Temperature: ASTM C 1064; 1 test hourly when air temperature is 40 deg F (4.4 deg C) and below and when 80 deg F (27 deg C) and above, and 1 test for each set of compressive-strength specimens. - D. Test Panels: Make a test panel, reinforced as in structure, for each shotcrete mix and for every 50 cu. yd.
+A. Owner will engage a qualified independent testing agency to sample materials, visually grade cores, perform tests, and submit reports during shotcreting.

+- B. Air Content: ASTM C 173, volumetric method or ASTM C 231, pressure method; 1 test for each compressive-strength test for each mix of air-entrained, wet-mix shotcrete measured before pumping. - C. Shotcrete Temperature: ASTM C 1064; 1 test hourly when air temperature is 40 deg F (4.4 deg C) and below and when 80 deg F (27 deg C) and above, and 1 test for each set of compressive-strength specimens. - D. In-Place Shotcrete: Take a set of 3 unreinforced cores for each mix and for each workday or for every 50 cu. yd.
 (38 cu. m) of shotcrete placed, whichever is less.
-Produce test panels with dimensions of 24 by 24 inches (600 by 600 mm) minimum and of average thickness of shotcrete, but not less than 4-1/2 inches (115 mm).
-From each test panel, testing agency will obtain six test specimens: one set of three specimens unreinforced and one set of three specimens reinforced. - 1.
-Test each set of unreinforced specimens for compressive strength according to ASTM C 1140 and construction testing requirements in ACI 506.2. - 2.
-Visually inspect each set of reinforced shotcrete cores taken from test panels and determine mean core grades according to ACI 506.2. - E. In-Place Shotcrete: Take a set of 3 unreinforced cores for each mix and for each workday or for every 50 cu. yd.
-(38 cu. m) of shotcrete placed, whichever is less.
 Test cores for compressive strength according to ACI 506.2 and ASTM C 42.
-Do not cut steel reinforcement. - F. Strength of shotcrete will be considered satisfactory when mean compressive strength of each set of 3 unreinforced cores equals or exceeds 85 percent of specified compressive strength, with no individual core less than 75 percent of specified compressive strength. - 1.
-Mean compressive strength of each set of 3 unreinforced cubes shall equal or exceed design compressive strength with no individual cube less than 88 percent of specified compressive strength.
+Do not cut steel reinforcement. - E. Strength of shotcrete will be considered satisfactory when mean compressive strength of each set of 3 unreinforced cores equals or exceeds 85 percent of specified compressive strength, with no individual core less than 75 percent of specified compressive strength. - 1.
+Mean compressive strength of each set of 3 unreinforced cubes shall equal or exceed design compressive strength with no individual cube less than 88 percent of specified compressive strength. - F. Shotcrete will be considered defective if it does not pass tests and inspections. - G. Prepare test and inspection reports.